 Modern diagnostic techniques are now able to find the exact location of the protrusion which has led to modern acupuncture physicians using another treatment known as moxibustion.
 This where a special herb called mugwort is heated and held directly over the location of the disc involved.
 In traditional Chinese medical terms this increases energy and blood circulation to the area to stimulate a healing response.
 In western medicine, they do the exact opposite, and try to cool the area down using ice or prescribe anti-inflammatories.

 Ancient Chinese physicians observed that the natural response to an injury like a slipped disc resulted in heat naturally occurring in the area.
 Modern science has actually shown that such an injury generates heat because of the inflammation response which then causes more stem cells to flow to the area to stimulate the healing process.
 Ironically western medicine then intervenes and provides treatment that is against the natural law of order.
 By prescribing anti inflammatory medication, the they are actually discouraging stem cells to go to the area to heal the condition.
 Western medical treatment is aimed at only reducing pain.
 Acupuncture is focused on stimulating healing and rejuvenation of the area and reduction of pain is a side effect.

 In New Zealand the government owned insurance company, ACC, allows up to 20 acupuncture visits to be funded in the treatment of herniated discs.
-Acupuncturists working from The Acupuncture Clinic in Napier and Masterton are members of the New Zealand Register of Acupuncturists and hence are fully accredited ACC treatment providers for acupuncture.
+Acupuncturists working from The Acupuncture Clinic – Hastings and The Acupuncture Clinic – Masterton are Members of Acupuncture NZ and hence are fully accredited ACC treatment providers for acupuncture.